 Chain of command

 During an emergency evacuation, the chain of command passes through Headteacher, Deputy Headteacher, Assistant Headteacher, Senior Teachers and Achievement Directors / Faculty Directors.
 The Duty Fire Officer will work in liaison with the Fire Marshalls and Site Wardens to ensure evacuation procedures are carried out efficiently.
-Directors of House/Faculty Directors will ensure teachers in their teams carry out their duties as detailed below.
+Directors of Year / Faculty Directors will ensure teachers in their teams carry out their duties as detailed below.

 Signalling an emergency evacuation